|

 the British audio manufacturer.

-But, this should not come as a surprise since in 1976 Rotel also
+manufacturer should not come as a surprise since in 1978 Rotel

 The RX-1603